The Real Need For Education or “How To Re-Invent Yourself!”

 Many people seem to be angry these days about technology taking their jobs and they sometimes look to politicians to help change things.
 Well, as someone once said, “You can’t stop the growth of technology and you can’t stop change.”
 After all, we outgrew the need for lamplighters well over a century ago.
 And, politicians from the coal-producing states had better get used to the notion that coal mining, the way it used to be, is a thing of the past as well.
 But, it’s hard to convince people to change when they’ve been used to a certain way of life for generations.

 Photography is one of those fields that is both an art and a science at the same time.
 There are certain precepts that you must follow if you are going to make a successful image no matter what equipment you use!
 You still have to use a camera of some sort and you still need to use light to make most photographs.
 This is where the education part comes in.
 Learning about light AND new equipment would increase your chances of making good photographs.
-I thought about this over thirty years ago when I began teaching at the New School For Social Research in New York City.
+I thought about this over thirty years ago when I began teaching a portrait lighting course at the New School For Social Research in New York City.
 I could see that there were people back then, who were attempting to make photographs without really understanding the properties of light!
 So, I thought it would be a good idea to begin teaching other people what I was doing in my studio to make the kinds of images I was making, and to teach them about how to use light to create better images.

 I knew also, that I wanted to impart my love of photography to others and to help them make better portraits.
 I am certainly not the first photographer who has made this transition.
 There are many others as well.
 But, I have developed, over the years, a step-by-step approach to the teaching of studio lighting for portraits which greatly simplifies the application of artificial light in a studio setting.
 It proceeds from the use of one light up to using multiple lights to help make your portraits (and other photographic efforts) take on new dimensions.